EBISPOT/gwas-sumstats-harmoniser/README.md

 * a) Mapping variant IDs to locations.
 * b) Find the orientation of the variants.
 * c) Resolve RSIDs from locations and alleles
-* d) Orientate the variants to the reference strand.
+* d) Orient the variants to the reference strand.

 ## Prerequisites
 ### Memory